 We’re investing in arts mastery programs to ensure every child in Cleveland has access to high-quality arts programs in their neighborhoods.
-The foundation partners with organizations who deliver year-round, mastery-level arts training that allow youth to develop the qualities they need in adulthood.
+The foundation partners with organizations that deliver year-round, mastery-level arts training to help youth develop the qualities they need in adulthood.

 Imagine a place with thousands of young people mastering music, dance, theatre and other forms of artistic expression, practicing year-round, in diverse neighborhoods across the city.
 This vision is becoming a reality in Cleveland, where rigorous arts mastery programs set the bar high.
 The impact is profound.

 We have partnered with local organizations and teaching artists to launch or expand the following programs, which currently serve more than 3,000 young people with high-quality mastery arts programming in 18 Cleveland neighborhoods: